99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   the ELB finds the correct ports automatically even if random.
 You must allow on the EC2 instance security group any port from the ALB security group
 - for EC2 instance storage to share data between tasks
-- ECS Task Placement Strategy: when a task of EC2 is launched, ECS must determinate where in which EC2 to place it for memory and CPU availability to assist you, you can define a Task placement strategy and task placement constraints
+- ECS Task Placement Strategy: when a task of EC2 is launched, ECS must determine where in which EC2 to place it for memory and CPU availability to assist you, you can define a Task placement strategy and task placement constraints
   - Binpack: Place tasks based on the LEAST available amount of CPU or memory, cost saving so it uses the least possible amount of EC2s
   - Random: places a task randomly, no logic to it